 In this tutorial, I am going to talk about starting a blog the ONLY way you should – through Bluehost.

 It is beyond cheap.
-For a dirt low price $2.95/mo using only my link, you can have a blog in 15 minutes or less.
+For $2.95/mo, you can have a blog in 15 minutes or less.
 That's less than a Starbucks coffee.

 It guarantees its products.
-If you sign up for 12 months or more and feel that it's not right for you, you can ask for a full refund within 30 days of purchase.
+If you sign up for 12 months or more and feel that it's not for you, ask for a full refund within 30 days of purchase.
 No questions asked.
-That's a testament to Bluehost's outstanding products.

 It gives FREE domain.
-If you go to other hosting companies, you would be paying $12 aside from the monthly hosting fee.
+You'd be paying $12 aside from the monthly hosting fee using other hosting companies.

 There isn't really any risk to go for Bluehost.
 If you don't think it's a fit for you, you get your money back.
 I believe in Bluehost that I just signed up for a 3-year extension with it to 2019.

 The page speed is unbelievably fast.
 For a dirt-cheap price of $2.95/mo, you'd think the page speed is slow.
 Naaah!
 It's blazing fast.
 Slow page-speed site means loss of readers and loss of revenue.
-That's a proven fact.
 That never happens to me with Bluehost.
-See page speed image below.
+See page speed images below.

 THERE ARE FREE HOSTING PLATFORMS, HELLO.

 Can I start a blog for free?
-Of course, you can, and there are platforms out there you can use.
+Of course, you can.

 Some people like to use free websites like Blogspot and WordPress.com (that’s different from WordPress.org).